mediroozmeh/FPGA_BitonicSorting/README.md

 ### Techniques to improve performance:

-#### Burst Data Transfer:
+#### Burst Data Transfers:

-Off-chip memory access can be a serious bottleneck in datacenter applications, sorting algorithms all are proper examples to study this problems and experiment available techniques to improve overall performance.
-SDAccel implements built in function in OpenCL programming language which copy global to local memory in burst fashion and improve overall performance by taking advantage of full bit width of DDR.
+Off-chip memory access can be a serious bottleneck in any OpenCl application.
+SDAccel uses the async_work_group_copy OpenCL function to copy global to local memory and vice-versa using AXI bursts, thus improving the overall performance by taking advantage of the full bit width of the DDR3 interfaces.

-#### Multiple Compute Unit:
+#### Multiple Compute Units:

-SDAccel enables designers to take advantage of parallel model of OpenCL programming language by instantiating multiple work group of same kernel separately and executing them in parallel.
-In fact FPGA parallel architecture can be exploit by mapping multiple workgroup of OpenCL kernel on FPGA in parallel which results in better performance mainly due to improved overall bandwidth utilization and coarse-grained level parallelism.
+SDAccel enables designers to take advantage of the parallel programming model of OpenCL by instantiating multiple work groups of same kernel separately and executing them in parallel.
+The FPGA parallel architecture can be exploited by this technique, due to improved overall memory bandwidth utilization and better coarse-grained level parallelism.

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/OCLREGION.jpg)

-#### Classic High Level Synthesis Techniques:
+#### High-Level Synthesis Techniques:
-Using classic directives of high level synthesis process is necessary in order to achieve optimized RTL, in this work also unrolling, pipelining and memory partitioning techniques are used in order to generate optimized RTL from same source code which is used to be executed on GPU.
+The use of specific high-level synthesis directives is necessary in order to achieve optimized RTL.
+In this OpenCl example we used unrolling, pipelining and memory partitioning in order to generate optimized RTL from essentially the same source code which is executed on the GPU.

 ### Performance and Power Analysis for GPU and FPGA Devices:
-SDAccel enables users to generate multiple RTL solutions from same source code whose functionality can be verified with the provided host code used for software emulation.
-However, OpenCL code is executed on two different GPU devices (GeForce GTX 960 and Quadro K4200) as a competitor platform to virtex7 but OpenCL code is optimized by using SDAccel features and attributes targeting FPGA.
-Following table presents performance and power analysis using different platforms.
+SDAccel enables users to generate multiple RTL solutions from the same source code.
+We also executed the OpenCL code on two different GPU devices (GeForce GTX 960 and Quadro K4200).
+We present performance and energy consumption results.

 | Parameters/Devices|Virtex7               |GTX960|K4200|
 |--------------------|:-------------: |:-------------: |:-------------: |